2023 Holiday Schedule

 This fund assists Pediatric (0-19) age blood cancer patients who reside in designated zip codes in Florida.
 Click here for a list of eligible zip codes.

-- (Open) South Texas Pediatric Travel Fund
+- (Fully Subscribed) South Texas Pediatric Travel Fund

 This fund assists blood cancer patients, between 0-19 years of age, who reside in designated counties in South Texas.
 Click here for a list of eligible zip codes.